SciCompMod/GMGPolar/README.md

     export OMP_NUM_THREADS=4

-Building an example (to call ABCD from C++ or C)
+Execution an example
 -------------------------------------------------

-Once the library is built, you can run the debug examples (either C++ or C):
+Once the library is built, you can run the examples:

+    # the verbose option defines the extent of the output

+    ./build/gmgpolar_simulation --verbose 2

-    # the option --debug 1 turns on debugging and compares the results of the C++ code
+    # the option --debug 1 turns on internal debugging and compares the results of the C++ code
     # with the results from the previous matlab implementation.

     ./build/gmgpolar_simulation --debug 1